 - Soak the sunflower seeds in a cup of boiled water for 10 minutes.
 Drain and rinse.

 - Combine all the ingredients except the water in a food processor or blender and blend until smooth.

 - Add water 1 tablespoon at a time until the desired consistency is reached.

-- You should try to use avocado crema immediately, but it will stay fresh in the fridge for up to four hours.
+- You should try to use avocado spread immediately, but it will stay fresh in the fridge for up 2-3 days in an airtight container.
 However, be aware that fresh avocado starts to turn brown the longer it's exposed to air.